akhtarnabeel/ecoforecastCS/README.md

 [Chameleon Cloud](https://www.chameleoncloud.org) is deployed at the University of Chicago and the Texas Advanced Computing Center, and it provides deeply programmable virtual resources for cloud computing experiments.
 Chameleon provides users access to powerful machines, that can be used for running computationally extensive tasks.

 Figure 2 shows our implementation of OpenWhisk deployment on GENI cloud edge and Chameleon cloud.
-The steps below shows the running of the system.
+The steps below show the running of the system.

-1. A user who wishes to run computation on EcoForecast submits the job using the web interface provided.
+1. A user who wishes to run a computation on EcoForecast submits the job using the web interface provided.
 For running the website, we are using CGI-bin for website interface.
 Currently, users can only submit code in R language.
 Users are also given the option to chose R library that their code uses.
 Users can also upload supporting files, e.g. configuration files, along with their code.

 2. Code, along with supporting files, is provided to the **Orchestrator & Scheduler (O&S)**.
 O&S  decides where to place the *Serverless function* as Virtual Functions (VFs) for running computation for ecological research.
 Currently, VFs can run on either Chameleon Cloud (Core-Cloud) or GENI nodes (Edge-Cloud).